apache/openejb/README.txt

+# Instructions to build and run the plugin
 Below are instructions on how to build and run the plugin project.

 1. Download the xxx_final.zip file attached to this issue